ansible-collections/ibm_zos_ims/docs/source/installation.rst

 Installation
 ============

-When installing an Ansible collection, you have multiple options on how to do so depending on your requirements.
+You have multiple options to install an Ansible collection, depending on your requirements.
+Review the requirements to determine the appropriate installation option for your environment.

 You can install the **IBM z/OS IMS collection** using one of these options: